verortiz06/verortiz06/README.md

 ## Student at the University of Notre Dame

 - 👩‍💻  Class of 2027
-- 🌎  Economics and Global Affairs Major, Data Science Minor
+- 🌎  Economics Major, Data Science Minor
 - ⚡  Fun fact: I love music!
 I played piano for about 6 years, was in my middle school and high school's honor orchestra for 7 years, and I am currently in one of my university's choirs!

 ## Technical Skills